ComputeCanada/dhsi-coding-fundamentals-2018/CLI/CommandLineWalkThrough.md

 When we come back to the command line and try it though it will be prettry clear that it doesn't work since it returns nothing.
 The problem is that we are running into some confusion around interpreting the special characters.
 There are at least four remedies:

-1. grep -n "\b[Ww]hales\?\b" MobyDick.txt
+1. `$ grep -n "\b[Ww]hales\?\b" MobyDick.txt`
-2. grep -nw "[Ww]hales\?
-MobyDick.txt
+2. `$ grep -nw "[Ww]hales\?"
+MobyDick.txt`
-3. grep -n \\b[Ww]hales\\?\\b MobyDick.txt
+3. `$ grep -n \\b[Ww]hales\\?\\b MobyDick.txt`
-4. grep -nw [Ww]hales\\?
-MobyDick.txt
+4. `$ grep -nw [Ww]hales\\?
+MobyDick.txt`

-[The quotes in #1 and #2 ensure the entire expression is evaluated by grep instead of by the user's shell.
-We could use single quotes as well, we just need to do so consistently.]
+The quotes in #1 and #2 ensure the entire expression is evaluated by grep instead of by the user's shell.
+We could use single quotes as well, we just need to do so consistently.
+We'll use #4 since it requires the least typing

 >**QUESTION:** How do we combine grep and wc to count the number of lines that "whale" appears on?
 >
 >**ANSWER:**
 >
->	$ grep whale MobyDick.txt | wc
+>	grep -nw [Ww]hales\\?
+MobyDick.txt  | wc
 >
->	1274   15119   87694

-So, there are 1274 lines containing "whale".

-	$ grep -w whale MobyDick.txt | wc
-	888   10591   60984
+>	1435   16792  105936

-So, it should be clear that the number of times the word "whale" is used is less that the number of times the character string "whale" is used.
-At this point we've solved the problem of not grabbing exactly the right content.
+At this point we've solved the problem of not grabbing exactly the right content (Unless someone really wants to be picky about hyphenated words).

-We're still not done yet though since the first problem remains: some lines might have "whale" appear in them more than once and we're not counting those instances if they exist.
+We're still not done yet though since the first problem remains: "whale" may appear twice in a line and we're ignoring those instances if they exist.
 To overcome this problem we'll need to trick the `wc` command into counting words as lines.

 >**QUESTION:** What would we need to do to the MobyDick.txt file to use `wc` to count words (note that "what" is different from "how", we'll worry about the "how" next)?
 >